 In 1957, the Augier family bought the building and hotel.
 Current CEO and chairwoman, Madame Jeanne Augier, was instrumental in the current look and style of the hotel, as well as the introduction of the extensive art collection which numbers over 6,000 pieces now – a true “mosaic of antique and contemporary.”
 All of the pieces are from her personal collection.
 All of the rooms are inspired by different eras in French art, and the public spaces highlight famous artists, sculptors, and designers.
 The corridor outside my room, for example, had Salvador Dali paintings.

 Hotel Negresco is also a forward thinker when it comes to sustainable tourism.
-It has undertaken the demanding Ecolabel certification, which is granted to establishments who pursue sustainable changes.
-Finally, it is also a Living Heritage Company, or EPV (Entreprise du Patrimoine Vivant), a French designation award to companies who have exhibited commitment to reconciling tradition and innovation.
+It has undertaken the demanding Ecolabel certification, which is granted to establishments that pursue sustainable changes.
+Finally, it is also a Living Heritage Company, or EPV (Entreprise du Patrimoine Vivant), a French designation award to companies who have exhibited a commitment to reconciling tradition and innovation.
 It is thanks to Madade Augier and her staff, who protect and embellish the French heritage and tradition of art.

 Through its hundred years of history, celebrities, artists, and heads of state have enjoyed the hospitality and warm reception at the sumptuous Hotel Negresco.